-HAWAII Statute(s) and • HAW.
+HAWAII Statute(s) and regulation(s) HAW.
 REV. STAT.
-ANN. §§ 325-111 to -117 (West 2023) regulation(s) (Needle Exchange Program) • Haw.
-Rev. Stat.
-Ann. § 329-1 (West 2023) (definitions) Effective date(s) of SSP July 1, 1992 (§§ 325-111 to -117) provisions Does state allow SSPs by Yes. statute/regulation?
-Type of program Needle exchange program Are syringes considered Yes. § 329-1 - "drug paraphernalia" includes hypodermic drug paraphernalia? syringes, needles, and other objects used, primarily intended for use, or primarily designed for use in parenterally injecting prohibited controlled substances into the human body.
-Program components § 325-111 - definitions for SSP. § 325-112 - the director of health may establish a sterile needle and syringe exchange program; may designate private providers of service to operate the program. § 325-113 - the program shall: (1) be operated for the purpose of preventing the transmission of HIV, hepatitis B, and other bloodborne diseases, and providing injection drug users with referrals to appropriate health and social services; (2) provide for maximum security of exchange sites and equipment, including a full accounting of the number of needles and syringes in use, the number in storage, and any other measure that may be required to control the use and dispersal of sterile needles and syringes; (3) provide for a one-to-one exchange; (4) provide procedures for screening of participants to prevent non- injection drug users from participating in the programs; (5) include services to educate the participant about the dangers of contracting HIV infection through needle-sharing practices and offer substance abuse treatment referral and counseling services to all participants; and (6) compile research data on behavioral changes, enrollment in drug abuse treatment, counseling, and education programs, disease transmission, and other information that may be relevant and useful to assist in the planning and evaluation of efforts to combat the spread of bloodborne diseases.
+ANN. §§ 325-111 to -117 (West 2024) (collectively "Needle Exchange Program") HAW.
+REV. STAT.
+ANN. § 329-1 (West 2024) (definitions) Effective date(s) of SSP provisions July 1, 1992 (§§ 325-111 to -117) Does state allow SSPs by statute/regulation?
+Yes.
+Type of program Needle exchange program Are syringes considered drug paraphernalia?
+Yes. § 329-1 - "drug paraphernalia" includes hypodermic syringes, needles, and other objects used, primarily intended for use, or primarily designed for use in parenterally injecting Program components prohibited controlled substances into the human body. § 325-111 - definitions for SSP. § 325-112 - the director of health may establish a sterile needle and syringe exchange program; may designate private providers of service to operate the program. § 325-113 - the program shall: (1) be operated for the purpose of preventing the transmission of HIV, hepatitis B, and other bloodborne diseases, and providing injection drug users with referrals to appropriate health and social services; (2) provide for maximum security of exchange sites and equipment, including a full accounting of the number of needles and syringes in use, the number in storage, and any other measure that may be required to control the use and dispersal of sterile needles and syringes; (3) provide for a one-to-one exchange; (4) provide procedures for screening of participants to prevent non- injection drug users from participating in the programs; (5) include services to educate the participant about the dangers of contracting HIV infection through needle-sharing practices and offer substance abuse treatment referral and counseling services to all participants; and (6) compile research data on behavioral changes, enrollment in drug abuse treatment, counseling, and education programs, disease transmission, and other information that may be relevant and useful to assist in the planning and evaluation of efforts to combat the spread of bloodborne diseases.
 The department of health shall keep records to identify and authorize persons employed by the department or its designees to have access to needles, syringes, or the program's records.